Meteora is a very distinctive rock formation found in central Greece. In this guide, I explain how to plan your trip there and what to see.

 - Moni Megalou Meteorou: Tuesday

 When I was there, admission to each monastery was about 2€.

 In conclusion, visiting Meteora in Greece is an unforgettable experience.
 The monasteries offer a glimpse into the history and culture of the area, and they are a must-see for anyone visiting Greece.
-Whether you’re interested in history, culture, or simply enjoying the natural beauty of the area, there is plenty to see and do in Meteora for everyone.
+Whether you’re interested in history, and culture, or simply enjoying the natural beauty of the area, there is plenty to see and do in Meteora for everyone.